wintermute-project/website/README.md

 Install Jekyll:

-    # Note: does not work for me, despite GEM_HOME= it still tries to install in
+    # Note: does not work for me, despite GEM_HOME it still tries to install in
     # /var/lib/gems/ on Ubuntu 18.04 and thus complains with permissions denied
     gem install jekyll bundler